lorefnon/lorefnon.github.com/_posts/2015-11-26-boost-your-content-focussed-site-with-structured-page-fragments.md

 end
 ```

-Now all we have to do is prefix the names of our spf specific templates with `spf_` and we are done.
+Now all we have to do is prefix the names of our SPF specific templates with `spf_` and we are done.
 Our `spf_index.json.erb` remains unchanged.

 ## Navigation hooks